< Back to Blogs

 At Advanced Infrastructure our innovative GIS tools, datasets and APIs are making it easier for private companies, local authorities, distribution network operators and consultants to plan local energy transitions and operate using low carbon power.
 Domestic Heat Demand is just one dataset in our GIS tool belt that can be combined with our cloud based net zero planning platform LAEP+ (Local Area Energy Planner Plus), or as a stand alone dataset available as an API or exportable file format.

-To learn more about heat demand datasets or to request a demo, please get in touch using the contact form in this link.
+To learn more about heat demand datasets or to request a demo, please visit our Domestic Heat Demand Dataset Page.

 Get in touch